The Almond Project

 “Almonds are the core of everything we make and we view partnering with the farmers who steward this precious land as both a privilege and an extraordinary opportunity.
 The Almond Project is a 5-year study based on regenerative agricultural practices that involves time, effort, and risk for growers.
 The resources needed for research are something so worthy of sharing in the responsibility.
 We all win if we can increase life through the whole ecosystem, from soil to tree to community.”

-In the Press
+In the News

 Almonds are Under Threat.
 The Key to Saving Them Could Be in the Soil – Modern Farmer